Amed Rosario Player Props: Guardians vs. Padres

 Amed Rosario At The Plate

-- Rosario is batting .229 with 11 doubles, four triples, a home run and 17 walks.
+- Rosario has 11 doubles, four triples, a home run and 17 walks while hitting .229.

-- Rosario has reached base via a hit in 35 games this season (of 59 played), and had multiple hits in 11 of those games.
+- In 60.0% of his 60 games this season, Rosario has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has homered in one of 59 games, and in 0.4% of his plate appearances.
+- He has hit a home run in one of 60 games, and in 0.4% of his plate appearances.

-- In 14 games this season (23.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 14 games this season (23.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.